kyoli48/simon-starwars/README.md

 The experience taught me valuable lessons about the importance of understanding fundamental web technologies.
 While frameworks like React are powerful, knowing how to work with the DOM directly opens up new possibilities.
 It also showed me that sometimes the best solution isn't the first approach that comes to mind, and that it's worth taking a step back to reconsider the problem from different angles.

-### 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)
+### 3. Questions about web dev after completing this project
 Coming from a React/Next.js background where I built my personal website and a word game, this vanilla JavaScript project raised several interesting questions about web development:

 1. Framework Benefits and Tradeoffs: